dotmh/awesome/README.md

   * [glob](https://github.com/isaacs/node-glob) - Match files using the patterns the shell uses, like stars and stuff.
 I have started to use the native glob module in Node.js but this is still useful.
   * [Hono](https://hono.dev/) - A great lightweight web application framework, build on web standards and can deploy in most places.
   * [Day.js](https://day.js.org/) - Fast 2kB alternative to Moment.js with the same modern API.
 I have started to use this in most projects.
+  * [Handlebars](https://handlebarsjs.com/) - Minimal templating on steroids.
+I use this in a lot of my projects.

 ### :hammer_and_wrench: Tools